How to Use Amazon PPC Advertising

 It can also be tricky, complicated, and challenging.
-We will get into strategies and tools to help, but we need to go a little deeper first and talk about keyword and target types first.
-Hang on to your top hats.
+We will get into strategies and tools to help, but we need to go a little deeper first and talk about keywords and target types first.
+Hang on to your hats.

 In Amazon PPC, the search term is the touch point with the customer.
 It’s the most valuable and important bit of information you have.
 It can be elusive to manage because you can’t always advertise directly on a search term, you have to advertise through keywords – and there are so many kinds of keywords and targets to choose from.